Introduction

 retrieved from List Merchants or you can use merchant_id: 45

 for Walmart to get started quickly.
 The SDK is where users will interact with the Knot UI to link various merchant accounts.
 All login flows, including step-up authentication, are handled within the SDK.
-Users will see real-time feedback as they link a merchant account.Id
+Users will see real-time feedback as they link a merchant account.Specifying an exact merchant by passing a merchant

 in KnotConfiguration